 MEET THE BAND

-The DIB is from a very small town of around 17,000 people, so when they started, there seemingly wasn’t a large enough group of people that one particular genre of music appealed to.
-Having this mindset from the beginning, they learned how to play to a crowd's desires.
+The DIB is from the very small town of Sheridan, Wy with around 17,000 people, so when they started, there seemingly wasn’t a large enough group of people to whom one particular genre of music appealed to.
+Having this mindset from the beginning, the band quickly learned how to play to a crowd's desires.

-To do this, they developed a song catalog lasting nearly five hours, and including songs from Tennesse Earnie Ford, Amy Winehouse, Chris Stapleton, The Georgia Satellites, Bill Withers, Stevie Wonder, etc. With this extensive catalog of music and the ability to switch genres at a moment's notice, they picked up and played shows whenever and wherever they could.
+To do this, The DIB developed a song catalog lasting nearly six hours, including songs from Tennessee Earnie Ford, Amy Winehouse, Chris Stapleton, The Georgia Satellites, Tyler Childers, Bill Withers, Stevie Wonder, The Beatles, etc. With this extensive catalog of music and the ability to switch genres at a moment's notice, they picked up and played shows whenever and wherever they could.

-The venues and moods they played, ranged from coffee house acoustic sets, to ruckus rock and roll shows at dive bars, to intimate sunday brunches at private resorts, all the way to rowdy tailgate parties at outdoor venues.
-After years of utilizing this sort of variety and versatility, the band developed originality; which, in turn, became the very thing that made them so attractive to new and old listeners alike.
-Their aptitude for molding any cover song from any genre into a song that (if you didn’t know the difference) could be perceived as an original, is what initially sparked the conversation about actual originals.
+The venues and moods they played, ranged from coffee house acoustic sets, to ruckus rock and roll shows at dive bars, to intimate sunday brunches and weddings at private resorts, all the way to rowdy tailgate parties at outdoor venues.
+After years of drawing from this sort of variety and versatility, the band developed originality; which, in turn, became the very thing that made them so attractive to new and old listeners alike.
+Their aptitude for interpreting any cover song from any genre into a song that (if you didn’t know the difference) could be perceived as an original, is what initially sparked the conversation about actual originals.

-This conversation quickly progressed into a campaign to raise the funds to professionally record their yet to be written songs, for which their generous fans donated upwards of $12,000; thus, turning what started as a simple idea into a very very real reality.
+This conversation quickly progressed into a campaign to raise the funds to professionally record their yet to be written songs, for which their generous fans donated upwards of $12,000; thus, turning what started as a simple idea into a very, very legitimate reality.

-Now, just over six months after releasing their first few singles, hundreds of gigs, and years after their conception, the band is chasing their dream harder than ever: always looking for new friends, new venues, and new ears to share their music with.
+Now, just under two years after releasing their first few singles, hundreds of gigs, and years after their conception, the band is chasing their dream harder than ever: always looking for new friends, new venues, and new ears with whom to share their music.
+The DIB has plans to head back to the studio in the winter of 2023/2024 to record some new impressive material.
+Check back for updates as the plans progress!

 Dugan Irby is Wyoming born and raised.
 He’s been playing guitar since he was twelve, and has been singing as long as he can remember.
 Dugan started playing live when he was around fifteen, finding bandmates and starting The Dugan Irby Band shortly after.
 Now, Dugan pursues music full time through several different avenues which include, but are not limited to: writing and composing songs and music, playing live shows, and giving private instrument lessons.
 He also tries to travel as much as he can, as traveling inspires him to write and gives his songs meaning.
 All that being said, Dugan is just happy to be here.